swcarpentry/DEPRECATED-bc/python/flow_control/Readme.md

 few new concepts.
 To run the example, you'll need to locate a short file containing phone numbers.
 The file can be found in your repository within the phonenums directory and is called phonenums.txt.
-Now we have to move ipython to that directory so it can find the phonenums.txt file.
-You navigate within ipython in the same way that you navigate in the shell, by entering "cd [path]" .
+Now we have to move IPython to that directory so it can find the phonenums.txt file.
+You navigate within IPython in the same way that you navigate in the shell, by entering "cd [path]" .

 This example opens a text file containing a list of phone numbers.
 The